Simple Past or Past Progressive – English Tense Comparison

 Example:

-When I was talking to a farmer in a village, my mobile suddenly rang.
+When I was talking to a farmer in a village, my phone suddenly rang.

 to talk about completed actions